knowrahman/AWS-SAA-C02-Course/README.md

   - Can make a **system call** to the Kernel to interact with the hardware.
   - If an app tries to interact with the hardware without a system call, it will cause a system error and can crash the server or at minimum the app.

-### Steps for NAT Gateway setup

-- Have a public Subnet (connected to IG and have public IPs allocation enabled)
-- Create a new NAT Gateway in a public Subnet being assigned an Elastic IP
-- Having an instance in a private subnet with no public IPv4 and no access to the internet
-- Create a route table to have the default route pointing to the NAT gateway in public subnet
-- Associate the new route table to the private subnet where the instance is running
-- Instance should now have an internet access.

 #### 1.6.1.1.
 Emulated Virtualization - Software Virtualization